Anyone interested in getting to know and experience South-Eastern Asia’s people and culture should join our Myanmar photography tour now.

 Day 13 | Inle Lake to Yangon | (B, L, D)

 After breakfast, we make our way back to Yangon, where our photography tour began.
 After our flight, you will have some free time to rest, explore Yangon, squeeze in one final street shoot, or get some last-minute gifts from the 2000 shops of Scotts Market!
 In the evening we will have our last dinner together during the tour.
 This is always an exceptional evening where we share our fondest memories and enjoy our final night together as a group.

 Day 14 | Yangon | (B)

-This is the final day, after breakfast, you will be transferred to the airport for your flight home according to your flight schedule.
+This is the final day in Myanmar and, after breakfast, you will be transferred to the airport for your flight home according to your flight schedule.

 Our Myanmar Photography Tour is open to all levels of photographic skills, from beginner to experienced.
 However, there will be no formal workshops or critiques.
 We will share knowledge and skills along the way, in the spirit of real adventurers.